Drama therapy

 Drama therapy is the use of theatre techniques to facilitate personal growth and promote mental health.
 Drama therapy is used in a wide variety of settings, including hospitals, schools, mental health centers, prisons, and businesses.
 Drama therapy, as a modality of the creative arts therapies, exists in many forms and can apply to individuals, couples, families, and various groups.

 History

-The modern use of dramatic process and theatre as a therapeutic intervention began with Jacob L. Moreno's development of psychodrama, an action-based form of psychoanalysis.
-However, although Moreno's psychodrama preceded the beginning and development of drama therapy by roughly half a century, the field of drama therapy established itself as a distinct modality within the creative arts therapies and cannot be seen as merely an evolved form of psychodrama.
-The field of drama therapy has expanded to allow many forms of theatrical interventions as therapy including role-play, theatre games, group-dynamic games, mime, puppetry, and other improvisational techniques.
-Often, drama therapy is utilized to help a client: